DaoCloud/DaoCloud-docs/docs/en/docs/dce/scenario.md

 Solution advantages: Provide cluster lifecycle management capabilities from deployment, upgrade, certificate change, configuration change, recycling, etc.
 Reuse the network infrastructure in the current enterprise environment as much as possible, and implement the best solution for the environment: MacVLAN network solution, SR-IOV smart network card acceleration solution, [SpiderPool](../network/modules/spiderpool/index.md) Cloud native IPAM solution, [Clilum](../network/modules/cilium/index.md) eBPF network acceleration solution, Underlay and Overlay collaborative network solution.

-Manage all clusters and load information through the independent open source [Clusterpedia](../community/clusterpedia.md) unified control plane, compatible with standard Kubernetes cluster access, break through the performance bottleneck of Kubernetes API, and support thousands of people to use it at the same time.
+Manage all clusters and workloads through the independent open source [Clusterpedia](../community/clusterpedia.md) unified control plane, compatible with integrating standard Kubernetes clusters, break through the performance bottleneck of Kubernetes API, and support thousands of people to use it at the same time.

 === "Cloud Edge Collaboration"